geekofweek/homeassistant/README.md

 Switches and outlets are used in various capacities, some are for lighting and some are for fans type devices.  [lights.yaml](https://github.com/geekofweek/homeassistant/blob/master/automation/lights.yaml) and [occupancy.yaml](https://github.com/geekofweek/homeassistant/blob/master/automation/occupancy.yaml) should have some good examples.

 Washing machine is automated around the Wemo Insight Plug.
-This monitors power consumption, I created a [sensor](https://github.com/geekofweek/homeassistant/blob/master/sensors.yaml) based on the power reading that shows a simple status of running or not running in turn [automating](https://github.com/geekofweek/homeassistant/blob/master/automation/laundry.yaml) around that sensor.
+This outlet can monitor power consumption, I created a [sensor](https://github.com/geekofweek/homeassistant/blob/master/sensors.yaml) based on the power reading that shows a simple status of running or not running thus [automating](https://github.com/geekofweek/homeassistant/blob/master/automation/laundry.yaml) around that sensor.

 ## <a name="locks">Locks</a>